comptoolsres/comptoolsres.github.io/TLCL_reading_notes_4.md

 ## Ch 24: Writing Your First Script

+* Before you start writing the hello_world script, change directories into the repository directory.
 * p.
 365: **Script File Format**: As noted, we will use the nano text editor.
 To create the hello_world script, type: `nano hello_world.sh`.
 The `.sh` ending is not needed, but again, I think it helps you know that the file is a shell script.

 {% include important.html content="Remember that we called the script `hello_world.sh`, so be sure to add the `.sh` when following along in TLCL." %}